-If you are unable to work because of an injury or illness, Intuit’s short-term and long-term disability plans help protect you financially by replacing a portion of your income.
+If you are unable to work because of a non-work related injury or illness, Intuit’s short-term and long-term disability plans help protect you financially by replacing a portion of your income.
 This coverage can help protect you from severe financial hardships if you are not able to work.
 Regular full-time employees working 30 hours or more per week automatically receive coverage for:

 Watch!
 This video for an overview of Intuit's short- and long-term disability plans.

 The short-term disability (STD) plan pays 70 percent of your base earnings, up to a maximum of $4,615 per week.
 STD benefits begin on the eighth day of your disability and continue for up to 180 days.
 After that, if you’re eligible, long-term disability begins paying benefits.
 STD benefits are provided through Matrix.

 You qualify as disabled if:

 - You suffer an injury or illness (physical and/or mental) that prevents you from earning at least 80 percent of your base pay.

 - Your pregnancy complications prevent you from doing your job.